Javascript is required Keep-to-let: renting out your old property - ABN AMRO

 Vacant value ratio

-The Dutch government has updated the vacant value ratio for 2023 onwards, reducing the discount on the WOZ value and abolishing the discount entirely if you rent to family.
-This means you will probably pay more tax in box 3.
+The Dutch government has cut the vacant value ratio for 2023 onwards.
+This means you’ll receive a lower discount on your WOZ value than before 2023.
+The discount ceases to apply altogether if you rent to family, meaning you’ll probably pay more tax in box 3.

 Tags